 Crime: By comparison to the United States, Bermuda has a low to moderate crime rate.
 Recent crime statistics are available at the official website of the Bermuda Police Service.
 Valuables left unattended in public areas, in unsecured hotel rooms, or on rental motorbikes are vulnerable to theft.
 Criminals have been known to target visitors on motorbikes and at popular tourist attractions, and purse snatchings (perpetrated by thieves riding motorbikes) and muggings have occurred in the past.
 The back streets of the City of Hamilton have been the setting for nighttime assaults, particularly at night after the bars close.
 Travelers should exercise caution when walking after dark or visiting out-of-the-way places on the island as they can be vulnerable to theft and assault, and because narrow and dark roadways can contribute to accidents.

 Travelers should note the presence of gangs and illegal drug activity in Bermuda.
 There have been no reports of gang violence targeted towards visitors to Bermuda, although gang-related shooting incidents have occurred and continue to occur throughout the island.
-In November and December 2014 alone, there were four shooting incidents that resulted on one death and four wounded persons.

 Don’t buy counterfeit and pirated goods, even if they are widely available.
 Not only are the bootlegs illegal in the United States, if you purchase them you may also be breaking local law.

 Victims of Crime: If you or someone you know becomes the victim of a crime abroad, you should contact the local police and the nearest U.S. embassy or consulate.
 We can: